frunox/acodersquest-dev/src/posts/14_favicons-seo-linkedin.md

 Only the title and image information is shown in the preview, however.

-Don't remove the `<title>' tag in `index.html`.
+Don't remove the `<title>` tag in `index.html`.
 That is still used in the browser tab.
+Update it to include the content in the `<meta>` description tag.

 ## Checking How Your LinkedIn Preview Will Look

 LinkedIn has a tool, the [Post Inspector](https://www.linkedin.com/post-inspector/) that will show what the link preview will look like.
-It will also show which Open Graph properties is can and can't find, so you can add what you need.
+It will also show which Open Graph properties it can and can't find, so you can add what you need.

 ## What Does This Have to Do with SEO?